evanmalherbe/C-interfaces/README.md

-# C-interfaces
-Mosh Hamedani C# Intermediate: Classes, Interfaces and Object-oriented Programming - Interfaces Exercise
+# C# Intermediate: Classes, Interfaces and Object-oriented Programming - Interfaces
+# Course by Mosh Hamedani

+## Description

+Exercise to learn about interfaces